LumaVistaLab/DolbySurrEX-flag-patcher/README.md

 Use this patcher only when all of the following are true:

-- The source is a Blu-ray-profile Dolby Digital Plus / E-AC-3 `.eb3` bitstream,
+- The source is a Blu-ray-profile Dolby Digital Plus with Dolby Atmos / E-AC-3 JOC `.eb3` bitstream.
-  with or without Dolby Atmos.
 - The audio core channel configuration is `7.1 - L,R,C,LFE,Ls,Rs,Lrs,Rrs`.
-- The DMPS job used `7.1 to 5.1 Downmix: 5.1 Dolby PLIIx`, not `5.1 Standard`.
+- The DMPS v2.0 job used `7.1 to 5.1 Downmix: 5.1 Dolby PLIIx`, not
+  `5.1 Standard`.
 - The goal is to mark the backward-compatible 5.1 presentation as containing matrix-encoded rear surround information.